Milan-Treh4n/DAT5501_Repo/README.md

-📚 DAT5501 Portfolio — Queen Mary University of London
-Welcome to my portfolio for DAT5501 as part of my studies at Queen Mary University of London.
-This repository showcases the work I’ve completed throughout the module — including tasks from lectures, practical exercises, and some of my own mini-projects.
+DAT5501 Portfolio – Queen Mary University of London This repository contains my work for DAT5501 at Queen Mary University of London.
+It includes the tasks completed from lectures and workshops, as well as some of my own small projects that I created while practising my coding and data skills.
-🔍 What’s Inside
+What’s included
-📖 Lecture & Workshop Tasks
-A collection of tasks completed during weekly sessions, demonstrating my progress in:
+Lecture and workshop tasks
+Work completed during the taught sessions, covering topics like:
-Python basics & programming fundamentals
+Python basics
-Data analysis workflows
+Data analysis
-Using libraries such as pandas, NumPy, and matplotlib Working with datasets, cleaning data, and visualising it 🧪 Mini Projects
-A few small self-initiated projects where I’ve practiced:
-Applying data analytics techniques
-Experimenting with pandas
-Exploring topics that interest me
-Building confidence through practical coding
-🛠️ Tools & Skills Used
+pandas, NumPy and simple visualisation
+Working with and cleaning datasets
+Mini projects
+A few small projects I created myself to explore ideas, practise using pandas, and build confidence with data analytics.
+Tools and skills
 Python
 pandas
 NumPy
 Matplotlib / Seaborn
 Jupyter Notebooks
-Data cleaning, exploration, and simple visualisation
+Data cleaning and exploration
-🎯 Purpose of This Portfolio
-This repository is designed to:
-Track my learning journey
-Demonstrate my growing coding and analytical skills Collect coursework and personal exploration in one place Show my development as a beginner learning data analytics 📈 Future Additions
-As I continue the module, I plan to add:
+Why this portfolio exists
+I’m still early in my coding journey, so this repo is mainly for tracking progress, experimenting with data, and collecting everything I’ve worked on throughout the module.
+I’ll keep adding new tasks and projects as I learn more.
+Future ideas
-More refined data analysis projects
+More structured mini projects
-Better documentation & comments
+Better documentation and comments
 Improved visualisations
-New datasets and experiments
+Trying out new datasets